jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 Of course, there are still myriad more challenges in the OJS to complete, many of which will likely require other techniques to solve, and other preventative measures to defend against.
 Thus, the list above is almost certainly thoroughly incomplete.
 Cybersecurity:  It's a deep topic :)

 If you think this post seemed interesting, I fully encourage you to have a go yourself.
+Give it your best shot without using any hints, but once you have spent a decent amount of time on something and haven't gotten any further, there's nothing wrong with looking for some help.
+After all, if you're giving it a go, you're probably not claiming to be an expert already, and sometimes the only way to learn is to get some help from elsewhere.
+Definitely some of the techniques I have seen used are things that I would likely never come up with myself, but once I have experience with them, perhaps by working through a walkthrough myself, I might know to try them out.

 If you'd like to learn more about hacking websites/web applications, the [Portswigger Web Security Academy](https://portswigger.net/web-security) is generally extremely well-reputed for a free resource.
 I believe it's somewhat focused on Portswigger's own product, Burp Suite, but that's just a (widely-used by professionals) tool to make doing a lot of these things easier, rather than something magical which enables people to do something they couldn't otherwise achieve.
 You can also have a go at the most recent few year's [SANS Holiday Hack Challenges](https://www.sans.org/holidayhack).

 For paid training resources, I understand that [Pentester Academy](https://www.pentesteracademy.com/) is pretty well-regarded, too.
 There are also things like [Hack The Box](https://www.hackthebox.com/) and [Try Hack Me](https://tryhackme.com/).
 [OWASP](https://owasp.org/) members receive complementary membership to an OWASP instance of [SecureFlag](https://www.secureflag.com/owasp).
 I don't know exactly how well-regarded each of them is, but I don't think any of them have particularly bad reputations.
 There are undoubtedly a vast panoply more resources, both free and paid, out there for web application security, but some of the above should be a good place to get started I imagine.